brainstem-org/brainstem_support/docs/datamodel/personal_attributes/experiment_setups.md

 ## Introduction

 Experimental setups describe where experiments, procedures, or manipulations takes place.
 It also describes the environment of a recorded subject.
-Experimental setups has physical dimensions and installations associate with it.
+Experimental setups has physical dimensions and equipments associate with it.

 ## Dataset fields